🏢 Industry Playbooks

 Operational Metrics

-• Average transaction time: Entry-exit time
+• Average transaction time: Door-in to door-out time

-• Stock fulfillment: First-time availability rate
+• Stock fulfillment: First-time-in-stock rate for OTC and front-of-store SKUs

 • Repeat visits: Loyal customer rate